learn-co-students/careers-job-search-actionplan-london-web-career-021819/README.md

 This might sound like a lot of work, and in fact, it is.
 But when you’re prepared, focused, and have a plan of action, you’ll stop thinking of it as a chore and instead just one big exciting step to get you closer to where you want to be!

 <p class='util--hide'>View <a href='https://learn.co/lessons/careers-job-search-tracker'>Careers Job Search Tracker</a> on Learn.co and start learning to code for free.</p>

+<p class='util--hide'>View <a href='https://learn.co/lessons/careers-job-search-tracker'>Job Search Action Plan </a> on Learn.co and start learning to code for free.</p>